 Luckily the grill was open again, since the Redstone community is very isolated, with no other dining options that night.

 Relaxing in the Bar & Grill

-In fact Bruce shared the book with this friendly fellow, who helped prepare our food.
+We ended up eating at the bar and chatting into the evening.
+Thanks to our pleasant and knowledgeable bartender, we learned a lot of history about the area.
+I hadn't planned on pulling out the old cookbook, but Bruce was the kind of guy who seemed curious enough to be amused.
+He was.
+In fact Bruce shared the book with this friendly fellow, who had prepared our food.
 Both were good sports about posing for me!
 What an enjoyable evening on a Monday night.

 One of the interesting things Bruce shared, was about the reproduced murals in the hotel.
 In the 1940's, Frank Mechau was a nationally renowned muralist and resident of the small Redstone community.

 If you love horses, this image is a little disturbing.
 But I was drawn right away to the fluid style of all the artist's work that was displayed in the hotel.